-For the quarterly period ended March 31, 2006 Or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 1-7183 TEJON RANCH CO.
-(Exact name of Registrant as specified in its charter) Delaware 77-0196136 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) P.O.
-Box 1000, Lebec, California 93243 (Address of principal executive offices) Registrant's telephone number, including area code: (661) 248-3000 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+TRANSITION REPORT PURSUANT TO SECTION 13 3 OR 15(d) OF THE SECURITIES EXCHAN GE ACT OF 1934 For the trans sition period from to С Commission File Number: 1-7183 TEJON RANCH CO.
+(Exact name of Registrant as specified in its charter) Delaware 77-0196136 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) Box 1000, Lebec, California 93243 (Address of principal executive offices) Registrant's telepho one number, including area code: (661) 248-30 00 Indicate by check mark whether the registrant (1) has filed any the preceding 12 months (or for such shorter period that the irements for the past 90 days.
+Yes \boxtimes No \square - · · · and Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
 See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Accelerated filer \boxtimes

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+(Check one): Large accelerated filer \square Accelerated filer \boxtimes Non-accelerated filer \square Indicate by check mark whether the registrant is a shell con npany (as defined in Rule 12b-2 of the Act). \Box Y es ⊠ No